NOTE: This is a sub-page of the About SSEP main page which you should read first.

 General Framing of the Experiment—A Simple Concept

 The way to think about this REAL flight experiment opportunity is pretty simple, and appropriate for even upper elementary and middle school students—if teachers help them put on their thinking caps.
-It is worth noting that of the 53 experiments chosen to fly on the first 4 SSEP flight opportunities (STS-134 and STS-135, and Missions 1 and 2 to ISS) 10 were from upper elementary, 19 were from middle school, and 24 were from high school / community college student teams.
+It is worth noting that of the 114 experiments chosen to fly on the first 8 SSEP flight opportunities (STS-134 and STS-135, and Missions 1 through 6 to ISS) 20 were from upper elementary, 49 were from middle school, 44 were from high school / community college student teams, and 1 was from a 4-year college and university consortium.
 See the descriptions of the Selected Flight Experiments at the SSEP Community Network Hubsite.

 We normally observe the characteristics and processes of physical, chemical, and biological systems under the action of gravity on or near the surface of Earth.
 These systems all experience the “force of gravity” which dictates a number of fundamental phenomena, e.g., that objects and materials weigh something, a sense of up versus down, and that higher density materials will sink in a lower density fluid.
 These phenomena are intricately connected with how systems behave, and in biological systems, are fundamental to their function (e.g., bone strength requires bone compression under the force of gravity—without it, as in orbit, bone mass is excreted, because it is no longer needed.)
 Revealing gravity’s role in the behavior of a system can provide a fundamental understanding of how the system operates.